By Jody Weisel

 The 1971 AMA 500 National Champion’s career came to an end when he suffered an eye injury at the 1973 Luxembourg GP.
 “I couldn’t see, so I pulled my goggles down and got hit in the eye by a rock.”
 Blackwell lost the vision in his left eye and spent two weeks in a hospital.
 Mark’s vision eventually returned and he kept racing with a special contact lens, but the eye injury eventually led to a cataract and, in 1975, Mark was forced to retired.

 But Mark didn’t really retire.
 First, he took over the management of the Husqvarna/Suzuki School of Motocross at Carlsbad Raceway.
 Then, in 1978, Mark became team manager at Suzuki (with Danny LaPorte, Mark Barnett and Kent Howerton).
 But Mark Blackwell didn’t want to be a team manager, and he left Suzuki to become Vice President of Marketing for Husqvarna.
 Suzuki lured him back five years later to become their National Advertising Manager.
 Eventually, Mark became the top American employee at Suzuki.
-Never content to be pigeonholed, Mark moved to snowmobile manufacturer Arctic Cat, and today is a consultant to Victory Motorcycles.
+Never content to be pigeonholed, Mark moved to snowmobile manufacturer Arctic Cat, then to Polaris, finally to Victory Motorcycles and today is a consultant to Husqvarna Motorcycles.

 And to think, he was once just a racer.